syncany/syncany-docs/source/plugins.rst

 		</connection>
 	</config>

-XXXXXXXXXXXx

 RAID0 Plugin
 ^^^^^^^^^^^^
 The RAID0 plugin (plugin identifier ``raid0``) virtually combines two storage backends into a single storage.
-The plugin can use any two storage plugins, e.g. an FTP folder and an Amazon S3 bucket.
+The plugin can use any two storage plugins, e.g. an FTP folder (:ref:`FTP plugin <plugin_ftp>`) and an Amazon S3 bucket (:ref:`Amazon S3 plugin <plugin_s3>`).
 Unlike a RAID1 (or other RAID forms), it does not mirror the storage or provide protection against the failure of one backend.
 It merely combines their disk space.
 If one of the backends fails, all repository data is lost.
-A RAID1 plugin will be provided eventually.
+As of today, there is no RAID1 plugin, but we will provide it eventually.

 The plugin is not installed by default, but it can be easily installed using the ``sy plugin install`` command.
 For details about how to use this command, refer to the command reference at :ref:`command_plugin`.